HAITI, I AM SORRY! — Martin P Felix

 Such anti-Haitian tropes can be triggering to the community as it can usher in memories of the October 2, 1937, jingoistic-inspired Parsley Massacre directed by dictator Rafael Leonidas Trujillo in which upwards of 35,000 Haitians and people of Haitian descent were massacred in the Dominican Republic.
 Also triggering is the false association of the Haitian community in the US with the spreading of AIDS and, later, COVID-19 epidemics.
 The fact that such castigation, with its attendant psychic pain triggered to a black community, can go virtually without a “Haiti, I am Sorry” speaks to space relegated to black communities in the US compared to other influential groups.

 The fact that such debasing and ignorant rhetoric does not appeal to some sections of U.S. society underscores the need for more engaging civic education and a deeper appreciation of American history and its immigrant contributions.
-Very little is made of the great contributions of Haitians and other immigrants in US Social Studies text, including US History and Global History curricula.
+Very little is made of Puerto Rican and other Caribbean history, and the great contributions of Haitians and other immigrants in US Social Studies text, including US History and Global History curricula.
 These omissions are expected to be exasperated if reforms such as what has already happened in Florida become the national norm.
 For example, some textbooks have already excised passages about Black Lives Matter and the murder of George Floyd.

 Far from being uncivilized or ‘a** hole’ countries, Haitian, Mexican, and other immigrants (especially those from the Americas) have made invaluable contributions to U.S. history.
 U.S. society should appreciate Haitians, Mexicans, and other immigrant groups for their contributions to the American mosaic.